 If you have received a trademark office action, I would be glad to carefully review it free-of-charge.
 I will then advise you of all your options and their associated benefits, risks, and costs.
 If you choose to move forward after our consultation, I will promptly prepare and submit a response that fully addresses all of the issues raised in the office action.

-If you would like an absolutely free consultation about your trademark office action, please feel free to give me a call at (314) 749-4059, fill out the form above, or shoot me an email at email@example.com.
+If you would like an absolutely free consultation about your trademark office action from an experienced and trusted trademark attorney, please feel free to give me a call at (314) 749-4059, fill out the form above, or shoot me an email at firstname.lastname@example.org.
 I look forward to hearing from you soon.